segunak/SegunAkinyemi.com/docs/_posts/2024-05-05-ai-learning-resources.md

 > **Stuart J. Russell & Peter Norvig** [Artificial Intelligence: A Modern Approach](https://aima.cs.berkeley.edu/){:target="_blank"}
 >
 Do you remember when video games (excluding Madden and NBA 2K) ditched the "release a new game every year" format in favor of the "release a game and support it for years with DLCs and bug fixes" format?
 That's what this book is for AI.
 It is **the** AI textbook across universities globally and has been since its original publication in 1995.
 Despite its _ostensibly_ ancient publication date, it's nowhere near outdated.
 The authors periodically release new editions to keep with the times, each one improving on the last.
-The most recent edition was released in 2020 and is filled with the latest research, up-to-date examples, and insights into both the foundational theories and the cutting-edge applications of AI.
+The most recent edition was released in 2020 and is filled with the latest research, up-to-date examples, and insights into both the foundational theories and cutting-edge applications of AI.
 If you want to dive deep into AI, make this your swimming pool.
 >
 > **Free or Paid:** Technically speaking, [paid](https://www.amazon.com/Artificial-Intelligence-A-Modern-Approach-dp-0134610997/dp/0134610997/ref=dp_ob_title_bk){:target="_blank"}, but actually, [free](https://dl.ebooksworld.ir/books/Artificial.Intelligence.A.Modern.Approach.4th.Edition.Peter.Norvig.%20Stuart.Russell.Pearson.9780134610993.EBooksWorld.ir.pdf){:target="_blank"}.
 {: .notice--primary}